-Pathways to further studyYou will be able to apply for mainstream vocational education and training (VET) courses
+Pathways to further studyYou will be able to apply for vocational education and training (VET) courses and tertiary education

 Career PathwaysYou may go onto further study within vocational training or employment, or seek employment in a place similar to your work placement